Insight: Making France work again

 French laws which make it difficult to lay off workers have created the perverse incentive for employers to stop offering permanent contracts that in many cases equate to a job for life.

-Instead they turn to temporary contracts when they need extra labor, creating for millions of French the very labor insecurity which the law was supposed to prevent.
+Instead they turn to temporary contracts when they need extra labour, creating for millions of French the very labour insecurity which the law was supposed to prevent.

 While today the majority of French workers still benefit from a permanent contract, three out of four new jobs are on fixed-term contracts, often for no more than a month.

-The split personality of the labor market is, experts agree, a major drag on its economy.
-At one end there is expensive but inflexible labor and at the other cheap but ill-trained and often demoralized fill-in workers.
+The split personality of the labour market is, experts agree, a major drag on its economy.
+At one end there is expensive but inflexible labour and at the other cheap but ill-trained and often demoralised fill-in workers.

 For think tanks such as the OECD, the solution is simple: the first group needs to hand over some of their job security to the second group by accepting more flexible contracts.
 Surely such a burden-sharing should be easy for a country built on the ideals of "Liberty, equality and fraternity"?